 Articles by Grant Stinnett:

 In this lesson we’re going to focus on a style known as finger-style funk (or “finger funk”), with the goal of developing both dexterity and accuracy in your playing.
 Finger-style funk is typically centered around the 16th note, and many of the notes are muted.
-You’ll notice in the notation for this lesson that those...continue reading »
+You’ll notice in the notation for this lesson that those... »

 In this installment of our new bass lesson series, we’re focusing on a slap-based, percussive bass technique widely known as “Double Thumbing” or the “Victor [Wooten] style”.
 This technique involves an approach to slap where you hit the string with your thumb and follow through, landing on the next string.
-So the first note –...continue reading »
+So the first note –... »

 This is the first in a series of three lessons from my new online course Contemporary Techniques For Bass Guitar.
 This lesson is an excerpt from my new book/DVD, Tapestry, which is scheduled for release in September.
-The song illustrated here is called Ebenella and was written by a good friend of mine, Rob Gourlay....continue reading »
+The song illustrated here is called Ebenella and was written by a good friend of mine, Rob Gourlay.... »